 The parties have, prior to the ceremony, produced a Marriage Registration Form issued by the Registrar.
 The solemniser is not permitted to proceed with the ceremony unless the Form is produced.

-In cases where one or both of the parties to the marriage has been previously married and is divorced, the solemniser must consult with the Bishop before agreeing to solemnise the marriage.
+In cases where one or both of the parties to the marriage have been previously married and are divorced, the solemniser must consult with the Bishop before agreeing to solemnise the marriage.

 The following fees apply for weddings or photography at the churches.
 These fees do not apply to people who have paid sustentation to one of the parishes in the current year, or whose parent(s) have paid sustentation.

 Photography at St. Nicholas (for couples being married elsewhere): €50

 Fee to the Rector: €250.
 This is payable at the rehearsal.

 None of the churches has a resident musician.
 A musician (organist) can be arranged with advance notice.
 The fee is negotiable, but is likely to be in the neighbourhood of €150 or higher.
 Members of the parishes would also have to pay this fee.